ggu/OSXPassGen/README.md

 A password generator for OS X that resides in the menu bar.

 # The Code
-- AppDelegate.swift: manages the popover and status button in the menubar
+- AppDelegate.swift: manages the popover view controller (PassGenViewController and status button in the menubar

 - PassGenViewController.swift: holds the references to the UI